 The last chart only shows us salary ranges as of today’s date.
 Suppose we want to see how employee pay has changed over time.
 To do this, we’ll create a new chart that plots employee salaries for each year since the start of the organization.

 Next, we’ll create the chart.
-This chart is identical to the previous chart except for two key differences:
+This chart is identical to the previous chart except for two fundamental differences:

 - We’ll replace the Title dimension with a date dimension using the to_datefield.